BennettElisa/JavaScript-Algorithms-and-Data-Structures-Projects/algorithms/algorithm_notes.md

 **Big-O Notation**

-Tells us about the worst case senario. n - The size of the input Complexities ordered in the smallest to largest.
+Big-O simply means the time complexity of an algorithm and tells us about the worst case senario. n - represents the size of the input complexities ordered in the smallest to largest.

 - Constant Time: 0(1)
   - while loop